a2 logo

 In Algebra 1, you learned that the fastest way to find roots (or zeros), is to factor the polynomial, and then set the factors equal to zero.
 This process utilizes the zero factor principle which states that "if a • b = 0, then either a = 0 and/or b = 0."

-bullet The real numbers that create the roots (or zeros) of a polynomial correspond to the x-intercepts of the graph of the polynomial function.
+bullet The real numbers that create the "roots" of a polynomial correspond to the x-intercepts of the graph of the corresponding polynomial function, where the roots are referred to as "zeros".

-bullet Note: A polynomial of degree 2 will have two roots (zeros), a polynomial of degree 3 will have three roots (zeros), and so on.
+bullet Remember: A polynomial of degree 2 will have two roots (zeros), a polynomial of degree 3 will have three roots (zeros), and so on.

 Example: